 It is my life mission to spread his gospel, to eat a peach for peace, and to honor him in my decisions, both personally and professionally.
 I’m so grateful to have met all of you as a result of my incomparable relationship with this man.

 After Butch’s service, I had dinner with Col. Bruce.
 He brought us to this odd, off-the-highway restaurant with fluorescent lights that served both Indian and Mediterranean food.
-They were about to close but stayed open for only us.
-It was an establishment Bruce has faithfully dined at for several decades; it turned out to be one of the best meals I’ve ever had.
+They were about to close but stayed open for only us, and greated us all with an emphatic “Happy Birthday” upon entering.
+It was an establishment Bruce has faithfully dined at for several decades; it turned out to be one of the best meals I’ve ever had, of course.

 Instead of mourning the immensely difficult month we’d all experienced, Bruce showed us videos of a 90-something-year-old pianist that he’d found at a club somewhere and was excited to book shows with—he ended up being one of the many on stage at Hampton 70.
 There was more excitement than sadness in Bruce’s voice, something that confused me at the time.
 It’s more obvious to me now that he was the kind of spirit that lived just a few steps ahead of the present, and that inspired me to do the same.
 After all, losing is gaining, right?